JoeQuigley1/pp5-drf-bike-brothers/README.md

 # Credits
-- The Code Institute DRF-API walkthrough as a guide to building a DRF_API.
+- The Code Institute DRF-API walkthrough as a guide to base the building of my DRF_API.
 - [Martina Terlevic](https://github.com/SephTheOverwitch): For help and support throughout a tough year.
 - Tutor support for their assistance.
 - Slack for the huge archive of helpful information